Ingi-Hong/txt-generate/README.md

 # A class project

-Takes a .txt file, creates a dictionary, then attempts to generate new text based off the source.
+Takes a .txt file and then generates new text based off the .txt.

 ## To use: